Marquette University Direct Entry MSN Program

-If you have a higher calling to become a nurse, now is the perfect time to change careers.
+If you have always wanted to become a nurse, now is the perfect time to change careers.
 Not only are nurses in high demand, our Direct Entry Master of Science in Nursing program can help you change careers sooner.

-Our Direct Entry MSN program lets you transition into a career in nursing in 19–21 months by leveraging your a non-nursing bachelor’s degree and a cumulative 3.0 GPA in your conferred Baccalaureate Degree.
+Our Direct Entry MSN program lets you transition into a career in nursing in 19–21 months by leveraging your non-nursing bachelor’s degree and cumulative 3.0 GPA in your conferred Baccalaureate Degree.

 After graduating from the program and passing the NCLEX-RN® licensure exam, you’ll have the best possible preparation in place to pursue an exciting and diverse range of career opportunities.